Kentucky Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Kentucky?

-Yes, Kentucky requires hunter education for first-time buyers.
-Required for all first-time license buyers.
-Online course available.
-The state accepts hunter education certificates from other states.
+Yes, hunter education is required for all first-time license buyers.
+Kentucky accepts certificates from other states.

 Can non-residents hunt in Kentucky?